Yves242/ptm-for-ctbernardino/homework/Session 1: Data Structures, Files, Linked Lists/README.md

 ## Specifications/Requirements

 - Update the singly-linked list implementation to include a feature for moving to the previous song in the playlist.
+- Implement a menu system that allows users to add songs to the playlist with user-provided values.
 - Ensure that the implementation remains efficient and does not compromise the functionality of the original singly linked list.

 ## Note